 Pose provides a space for Black/Latinx actors and audiences of mixed-race and multiracial African and African American descent to push against Hollywood’s normative representations of cis-Black and cis-Latina/o identity.
 In doing so, the visual representations and narratives of Pose’s Afro-Latinx mixed-race and multiracial characters challenge their absence from Latinidad by insisting on being “seen” and push against their gendered exclusion from Blackness and Latinidad by insisting on having their “ethnicity” and gender identity visually recognized.

 Programs like Pose, Julie and the Phantoms, and the growing number of shows featuring Black/Latina/x characters and casts that are able to occupy a racial and ethnic identity across gender and sexuality contribute to the disruption of the power of race as a “visual technology,” as a commonsense, yet unstable visual way of performing ethnicity and race in the United States and the Americas, a visual method that maintains white cultural and social power and privilege.

-The author would like to acknowledge the insightful and provocative conversations with Stephanie Gonzalez and Ariana Cano that informed this essay; both are Ph.D. candidates at the University of Illinois Urbana-Champaign’s Institute of Communication Research.
+The author would like to acknowledge the insightful and provocative conversations with Stephanie Perez and Ariana Cano that informed this essay; both are Ph.D. candidates at the University of Illinois Urbana-Champaign’s Institute of Communication Research.